microsoft/azure-iot-developer-kit/docs/_projects/08-air-traffic-control-simulator/08-air-traffic-control-simulator-04.md

 	_Two airplanes within two miles of each other_

-1. At the same time, check your MXChip.
+1. At the same time, check your MXChip IoT DevKit.
 Confirm that the red LED in the lower-left corner lights up, and that the screen displays a warning message in the language selected in Step 3.
 The message disappears after 5 seconds, so if you miss it, circle around and aim for another close encounter.

 	![Warning messages displayed in English, French, and Polish]({{"/assets/images/mini-solution/air-traffic-control-simulator/lab4/warning-messages.png" | absolute_url }})

 	_Warning messages displayed in English, French, and Polish_

 1. Continue flying until you're comfortable that your app — and your device — are working as expected.
-If your airplane freezes on the screen, try unplugging your MXChip and plugging it back in again.
+If your airplane freezes on the screen, try unplugging your MXChip IoT DevKit and plugging it back in again.
 And if, at any time, you would like to reset your aircraft to its original position, restart the Function App as you did at the beginning of this exercise.

-When you're finished, unplug your MXChip from your laptop to stop the flow of messages to the IoT Hub.
+When you're finished, unplug your MXChip IoT DevKit from your laptop to stop the flow of messages to the IoT Hub.
 Also go into the Azure Portal and stop the Function App since your subscription incurs charges while it's running, even if it isn't processing messages — that is, even when the VM that hosts the Function App is idle.
 If you want to stop all charges for all of the Azure resources you deployed today, simply go into the portal and delete the "FlySimResources" resource group.
 But be careful, because once a resource group is deleted, it can't be undeleted.

 <a name="Summary"></a>
 ## Summary ##